mbMosman/mbmosman.github.io/_vizmedia/tegami-bachi/tegami-bachi.md

 ---

 I had started reading the manga for this a year or so ago, as it was available electronically from the library.
 Somewhere along the way I got distracted and quit, but then bumped into this randomly browsing through the Crunchyroll A-Z listings.
 I remembered the story being pretty cool, so decided to check it out & haven't been disappointed.

+The story is full of a lot of heart, and a few episodes have been so sweet!!!
+The Letter Bee's have *dingos* or animal companions (not literal dingos) that accompany them and one episode in particular about a Bee and her companion had me in tears on the couch as the kitties were all trying to comfort me, which then only made me cry more...

+I haven't been very sure how to describe things plot-wise through a good chunk of the early show, but that didn't really affect my enjoyment of it.
+The episodic nature of the show made it really easy to pop in and out of while busy with other things.
+Yet there is clearly an over-arching mysterious plot that's connecting things and I like the slow reveal and mystery of it.